 The Civilian Military Partnership is currently engaged in generating a comprehensive programme of work that will focus on:

 - health and wellbeing

 Initiatives and further information

 One of the benefits of the Community Covenant is that applications can be made to the MOD £30 million supporting grant fund.
 The team at MOD has just completed its fourth round of application endorsement and, thanks to the number of local initiatives and good ideas being presented to the Grant panels, some 86 funding requests for local projects have been approved through the scheme.
 One of these was a new play park for the residents of Carver Barracks and the local community in Essex near Debden.

 Defence Employer Recognition Scheme

 We're a bronze award holder in the Defence Employer Recognition Scheme (ERS).

 Uttlesford District Council previously subscribed to the Veterans Information Portal - VIP Tree resource centre for veterans.
 Links to all of the resources offered on the VIP Tree site are now available on a dedicated Resources for armed forces personnel page.

 ► In addition, Citizens Advice Bureau provides fortnightly clinics at Carver Barracks to support families in a number of ways.

-► Further information on Community Covenants can be found on GOV.UK - Fulfilling the commitments of the armed forces covenant, where you will also find the full details and an alphabetical list of all businesses and authorities that have signed up.
+► You can find some further information fulfilling the commitments of the armed forces covenant on GOV.UK.
+There you will also find the full details and an alphabetical list of all businesses and authorities that have signed up.